 Hiking sandals are different than regular sandals thanks to three components: the midsoles, the outsoles and the lacing systems.

 The support of a hiking sandal depends on its midsole.
 The midsole is the layer of material sandwiched between the outsole and the insole.
 Typically, the midsole is constructed from one of two materials: ethylene vinyl acetate (EVA) or polyurethane (PU).
 EVA foam tends to be lighter and softer, but not as durable.
 PU is firmer and more supportive, but it is less squishy.
 Hikers carrying lighter loads (less than 30 pounds) will be fine with an EVA midsole, but hikers and backpackers with heavier packs (more than 30 pounds) should consider PU midsoles for added support.
 (Read more about hiking shoe components here.)

-Traditional laces are only found in hybrid sandals like the Merrell Choprock Shandal or the KEEN Clearwater CNX.
+Traditional laces are only found in hybrid sandals like the Salomon Amphib Bold 2 and KEEN Newport H2.
 These sandals use lacing like traditional hiking footwear for added security, which makes them great for higher-mileage pursuits.
-(They also have uppers like traditional hiking footwear.)
+(They also tend to have uppers like traditional hiking footwear.)
 The majority of hiking sandals, however, use webbing instead of lacing.
 There are usually three main straps: two that cross the foot and a third to secure the heel.
 Some brands (like Chaco) offer a fourth strap that runs diagonally for added security.
 Toe straps are entirely dependent on user comfort.
-Some hikers prefer a circular strap to isolate the big toe while others opt for a toe bar similar to the style used in the Bedrock Sandals Cairn 3D Adventure.
+Some hikers prefer a circular strap to isolate the big toe while others opt for a flip-flop-style toe bar like the style of the Bedrock Sandals Cairn Adventure.